 I met up with Meighan at eleven for our long run.

-I had half of protein plus bar thirty minutes before our run and saved the other half for after my run.
+I had half of the protein plus bar thirty minutes before our run and saved the other half for after my run.
 I also stored ice water in my car for after the run!

 We ran the beautiful neighborhoods of Charlotte.
 I took photos of our route so you could how pretty it was.
 The weather was PERFECT for a long run.